Abdisamad6378/requirement-analysis/README.md

 NFR4 (Availability): The web application shall be available for use 99.8% of the time, with scheduled maintenance communicated at least 24 hours in advance.

 NFR5 (Scalability): The system shall be designed to handle a 50% increase in simultaneous users without a significant degradation in performance.

+ “Use Case Diagrams.”

+ A Use Case Diagram is a visual representation of the interactions between the users (called "actors") and a system.
+It captures the system's functional requirements in terms of how a user will ultimately use it.
+The diagram outlines the goals of the actors and the various ways (use cases) they interact with the system to achieve those goals.

+Benefits of Use Case Diagrams:
+Simplify Complex Systems: They provide a high-level, easy-to-understand overview of the system's functionality.

+Improve Communication: They serve as an excellent tool for discussion between stakeholders, developers, and designers, ensuring a shared understanding.

+Identify Actors and Goals: They help in clearly identifying all the different types of users and what they need to accomplish.

+Define System Scope: The boundary of the system is clearly drawn, showing what is inside (system functionality) and what is outside (the actors).

+Use Case Diagram for the Booking Management System
+The diagram below illustrates the primary actors and their interactions with the BookEase system.

+Actors:

+Customer: The end-user who makes and manages their bookings.

+Administrator: The business owner or manager who manages the system's services and overall bookings.

+System: An external, non-human actor responsible for automated tasks like sending notifications.

+Key Use Cases:

+For the Customer: Manage Account, Search for Availability, Make Booking, View Booking History, Cancel Booking.

+For the Administrator: Manage Bookings (View/Confirm/Cancel), Manage Services (Add/Edit/Remove), Manage Availability.

+Automated by the System: Send Notification (e.g., confirmation emails, reminders).